Engineers and Scientists in Business Competition

 Eligibility

-This competition is open to any current UK student studying one of the following degree topics:
+This competition is open to any current student studying one of the following degree topics:

 - Acoustical Engineering